-- (1) 100% of the shares subject to the option are fully vested and exercisable. - (2) Stock option vests at the rate of 1/5th of the total number of shares subject to the option after one year and 1/60th per month for the next four years. - (3) Stock option vests at the rate of 1/4th of the total number of shares subject to the option after one year and 1/48th per month for the next three years. - (4) Performance option that will vest up to 50% of the performance options based on our financial performance in 2011 and up to 50% of the performance options based on our financial performance in 2012.
+- (1) Stock option vests at the rate of 1/3rd of the total number of shares subject to the option after one year and 1/36th per month for the next two years.
+These stock options were received when Dr. Hunkapiller was a non-employee director prior to his appointment as Chief Executive Officer and President. - (2) Stock option vests at the rate of 1/4th of the total number of shares subject to the option after one year and 1/48th per month for the next three years. - (3) Stock option vests at the rate of 1/5th of the total number of shares subject to the option after one year and 1/60th per month for the next four years.